 In 2016 Amani bought two farms through donations and now uses these locations and our on-site mill as a reliable source of food and additional income to cover the dietary needs of our children.

-In 2017, Amani is working towards installing solar power to decrease the site’s energy costs.
+Since 2017, Amani has been working towards installing solar power to decrease the site’s energy costs.
 The initiative will allow us to use more efficient lighting equipment, meaning our campus will be safer and our students will be able to study longer.

 Emily Zink – Leader